 The Census also pegged the median income around $48,000–I cannot attest to this one; our salaries are independent of location.

 Plus, it depends if you have a job already.
-Some people move here in the blind: no home, no work, no clue… We prefer to know our budget and look around.
+Some people move here in the blind: no home, no work, no clue… That’s cool, too.
+We prefer to know our budget and look around.

 If you don’t have these luxuries of already having work lined up or the chance to find housing beforehand, you can still find a mix with an open mind.